 Oat Drink "No" Sugars

-You can have the Chilled Oat Drink “No” Sugars in your coffee, tea or on its own, cook or bake with it or use it in any way you would have used cow’s milk when that was a thing people did.
-It has things like fibre, vitamins, calcium and iodine inside, and it can be stored in a fridge for 75 days before opening.
-No dairy, no soy, “no” sugar but yes, a less sweet taste.
+Just like our other oat drinks, you can drink it in your coffee, tea or on its own, cook or bake with it and use it in any way you would have used cow’s milk in a previous lifetime.
+It has things like fiber, vitamins and calcium to complement your meal, and you can store it at room temperature for 270 days or so before opening.
+No dairy, no soy, “no” sugar but yes, a less-sweet taste.

-To make it work in coffee, we’ve added an acidity regulator, but we would never put anything in our products that isn’t totally necessary or totally approved for consumption.
+To make it work in coffee, we’ve added an acidity regulator, but we would never put anything in our products that isn’t absolutely necessary or absolutely approved for consumption.

 More about this product

 Why quotation marks around the “No” in Oatly “No” sugars?

 When carbohydrates enter your body, they are broken down into sugars.
 Easy now, this is totally normal and happens to all food containing carbohydrates, like porridge, fruit, beans, lentils, rice, and oat drink.
 It’s how your body gets energy so your brain can function properly.
 But it also means that you get sugars as soon as this drink touches your tongue.
 The quotation marks are there to be transparent about this natural process.
 Read more here.

 Carbohydrates, or carbs, are essential to provide energy for all cells in your body and can come in the form of starch, sugar, or fiber.
 Read more about carbs and things like sugars, GI and GL here.